Simon-Brandt/ShellArgparser/README.md

-# Argparser
+# Bash argparser

 The argparser is a designed to be a simple, yet powerful command-line argument parser for your Bash scripts, superior to `getopt`/`getopts`.
 It is entirely written in pure Bash, without invoking external commands, reducing dependencies.
-It is inspired by the Python argparse module.
+It is inspired by the [Python argparse module](https://docs.python.org/3/library/argparse.html).

 ## Features